jeffmm/vimroam/README_zettel.md

 # Usage

-`Vim-zettel` adds some commands and mappings on top of [Vimwiki](http://vimwiki.github.io/).
-See Vimwiki documentation on how to set up a basic wiki and navigate it.
+`Vim-zettel` adds some commands and mappings on top of [VimRoam](http://vimroam.github.io/).
+See VimRoam documentation on how to set up a basic wiki and navigate it.

 # Known issues